c-dilks/git-tutorial/README.md

   your private key is unencrypted, which means if someone steals it, they can just use it)

 Your key pair is now available (should be in `~/.ssh/`).
-The version that ends in `.pub` is public key, and the version that has no file extension is the private key.
+The version that ends in `.pub` is the public key, and the version that has no file extension is the private key.

 Next, upload your **public** key (the one with `.pub`) to your account.

-Since GitHub is very popular, we'll continue this tutorial focused on GitHub:
+Since most CLAS software is on GitHub, we'll continue this tutorial focused on GitHub:
 1. In the upper right corner, click your avatar
 1. Click "Settings"
 1. Click "SSH and GPG keys"